 I'm sure you have questions about the real estate process, what to expect as a first-time buyer, and what's happening in the market too.
 I can help with all of those.
-I'd love to talk with you about what you've read here and help you.
-My contact information is below, and I look forward to working with you.
+We'd love to talk with you about what you've read here and help you .
+Our contact information is below, and we look forward to working with